gSchool/express-file-crud/README.md

 * Make regular commits
   * Make a commit every time you complete a feature
   * Give each commit a meaningful commit message
-  * Don't expect the directions in this README to tell you went to commit
+  * Don't expect the directions in this README to tell you when to commit
 * All file operations must be asynchronous
 * Your code must be perfectly indented.
 If we can't read it, we aren't going to grade it.
 * Work in your project directory at all times
-* All access to the data (both in the file and in memory) can only be done through your data_store module
+* All access to the data (both in the file and in memory) can only be done through your `data_store` module

 ## Part 1: Set up your npm/Express project